Skip to main content

 Mental health

-Some people drink alcohol to relieve feelings of sadness, loneliness, stress or worry.
+Sometimes people drink alcohol to relieve feelings of:

 While alcohol may make you feel better for a little while, it is not a healthy way to cope.
 The feelings of anxiety and depression will come back again, often worse than before.